-No More MP3 Extension
+No MP3 Extension

-The Format of the MP3 Owner killed its Extension off last month “NO MORE MP3 Extension” – and it’s taken three weeks for anyone to notice.
-With the last of the patents protecting the MPEG Audio Layer III expiring, the Fraunhofer Institute has declined to renew the IP and terminated its licensing programme.
+The Format of the MP3 Owner killed its Extension off last month “NO MP3 Extension” – and it’s taken three weeks for anyone to notice.
+With the last of the patents protecting the MPEG Audio Layer III expiring, the Fraunhofer Institute has declined to renew the IP and terminated its licensing program.

 Today there are more efficient audio codecs with advanced features available today, mp3 is still very popular amongst consumers.
-However, most state-of-the-art media services such as streaming or TV and radio broadcasting use modern ISO-MPEG codecs such as the AAC family or in the future MPEG-H. Those can deliver more features and a higher audio quality at much lower bit rates compared to mp3,” the Institute said in a statement.
+However, most state-of-the-art media services such as streaming or TV and radio broadcasting use modern ISO-MPEG codecs such as the AAC family or in the future MPEG-H. Those can deliver more features and higher audio quality at much lower bitrates compared to mp3,” the Institute said in a statement.